orm81zp/project-BabyYodaBot/README.md

 Used to display all contacts: `all contacts`.

 ```
-Enter command: all-contacts
+Enter command: all contacts

-                                             ⚔ All Contacts
+                                             ⚔ All contacts
 ┏━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━┓
 ┃ Name                  ┃ Phone              ┃ Birthday       ┃ Email                ┃ Address          ┃
 ┡━━━━━━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━┩